tm-a-t/telegram-bot-handbook/pages/book/dev/host.md

 ## Hosting

-You will likely need a server, because you will want to get your program running with a stable power and internet connection.
+You will likely need a server to run your bot with a stable power and internet connection.

-For that, you will need to buy a host.
-Bot programs usually need a small amount of resources, so a simple plan from any hosting provider will probably be fine.
+For this purpose, you'll need to purchase hosting services.
+Bot programs typically require minimal resources, so a basic plan from most hosting providers should be sufficient.

-## To note: Long-polling vs webhooks
+## Long-polling vs webhooks

 If you are using Bot API, you may choose to use webhooks instead of long-polling updates.
-This affects how you configure your server.
+This choice will affect how you configure your server.

-The default option is long-polling, meaning that the program regularly sends requests to the server to get new updates.
+The default option is long-polling, where your program regularly sends requests to Telegram servers to check for new updates.
-If you set up a webhook instead, Telegram servers will make requests to the program whenever there are updates.
+With webhooks, Telegram servers will send HTTP requests to your program whenever there are updates available.

-To set up a webhook, you will need to receive requests through a web application.
-For aiogram library, there are [built-in features](https://docs.aiogram.dev/en/latest/dispatcher/webhook.html) to integrate with aiohttp or any other asynchronous web framework.
+To set up a webhook, you'll need a web application capable of receiving HTTP requests.
+For the aiogram library, there are [built-in features](https://docs.aiogram.dev/en/latest/dispatcher/webhook.html) that integrate with aiohttp or other asynchronous web frameworks.

 ::: tabs key:libraries
 == aiogram